John Hunt (antiquarian)

 John Durell Hunt (28 May 1900 – 19 January 1976) was a historian, antiquarian, and collector.
 Together with his wife Gertrude (née Hartmann), he amassed the Collection that today forms the basis of The Hunt Museum, Limerick, Ireland.

 Early life and education

 John Durell Hunt ('Jack') was born in Watford, Herefordshire, England to John Hunt (c.1870–1929), architect, and Effie Jane Hunt (née Sherry).
-The eldest of five children, John attended King's College School, Cambridge and served two years of military service between 1918-1920 before training to become a doctor at St Bartholomew's Hospital.
+The eldest of five children, John attended King's College School, Cambridge and served two years of military service between 1918 and 1920 before training to become a doctor at St Bartholomew's Hospital.

 Career

 He encouraged Lord Gort to restore Bunratty Castle.
 He is commemorated by a bust in the castle because of this.
 He also led to the creation of both the Craggaunowen and Lough Gur visitor centres through his interest in prehistory.
 The Hunts first settled at Lough Gur, near Limerick, and later in Dublin.
 In both these domestic settings, they housed and openly displayed their valuable collection.